Tips for room sharing with your baby

 This question doesn’t have an easy answer.
 Most pediatric experts currently recommend room sharing during the first 6 months of life.
 Researchers are split, however, when it comes to room sharing after 6 months of age.

-A 2017 study noted, however, that recommendations to room share beyond 6 months weren’t evidence-based for the prevention of SIDS, “given that 90% of these tragedies occur before the age of 6 months.”
+A noted, however, that recommendations to room share beyond 6 months weren’t evidence-based for the prevention of SIDS, “given that 90% of these tragedies occur before the age of 6 months.”
 The study found that room sharing at ages 4 and 9 months is associated with “less nighttime sleep, shorter sleep stretches, and unsafe sleep practices previously associated with sleep-related death.”

 Benefits of room sharing with your baby